jhelovuo/ros2-client/README.md

 [rclcpp](https://docs.ros2.org/galactic/api/rclcpp/index.html), or any non-Rust DDS library.
 [RustDDS](https://github.com/jhelovuo/RustDDS) is used for communication.

-## Architecture Ideas

-The intetion is that this is a medium-level library between lower-level DDS and a higher-level library.
-The (yet-to-be-written) higher-level library should provide an event loop, Actions, and possibly an async API.
-These are to be implemented as a separate crate on top of this one.

 ## New in version 0.5:

 * Actions are supported
 * async programming interface.
-This may make a built-in event loop redundant, as Rust async executors sort of do that already.
+This should make a built-in event loop unnecessary, as Rust async executors sort of do that already.
+This means that `ros2-client` is not going to implement a call similar to  [`rclcpp::spin(..)`](https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Executors.html).

+## Example: minimal_action_server and minimal_action_client

+These are re-implementations of [similarly named ROS examples](https://docs.ros.org/en/iron/Tutorials/Intermediate/Writing-an-Action-Server-Client/Cpp.html).
+They should be interoperable with ROS 2 example programs in C++ or Python.

+To test this, start a server and then, in a separate terminal, a client, e.g.

+`ros2 run examples_rclcpp_minimal_action_server action_server_member_functions`
+and
+`cargo run --example=minimal_action_client`

+or

+`cargo run --example=minimal_action_server`
+and
+`ros2 run examples_rclpy_minimal_action_client client`

+You should see the client requesting for a sequence of Fibonacci numbers, and the server providing them until the requested sequence length is reached.

 ## Example: turtle_teleop